Mirna888/react-native-offline-video-starter/README.md

 This token is required for proper SDK registration and access to offline functionality 🎟️

 ### Getting Started
-To launch the sample app locally:
+To launch the app locally:

 ```bash
 bun install